 There are few validated questionnaires on urinary autonomic symptoms that can be recommended for use in the PD population.

 Urinary symptoms are included within autonomic or non-motor symptoms scales for PD - some scales such as the NMSS (severity scale) and NMS-Quest and MDS-UPDRS (screening tools) are well validated and extensively used.
 However, their use to assess urinary symptoms has the limitation that the number of items is limited and does not assess all LUTS, and there are no data showing that the urogenital subcomponents have adequate clinimetric properties.
-However they help to detect urinary symptoms which should lead to a more precise evaluation by means of specific questionnaires or a thorough assessment (urodynamics).
+However they help to detect urinary symptoms which should lead to a more precise evaluation by means of specific questionnaires or a thorough assessment.
 The SCOPA-AUT covers bladder dysfunction most extensively out of these scales with 6 items on both the voiding and the filling phases.

 Studies which aim to investigate bladder dysfunction in PD generally use validated scales designed to assess urological function with more comprehensive urinary items.
 With the exception of one limited study for the DAN-PSS, the reliability and validity studies of these urological scales have not been conducted specifically in PD patients yet.
 However most of them have been shown to correlate with PD disease severity and/or have been used to assess treatment effects of urinary function in PD.
 Therefore, even if validation of these scales/questionnaires is lacking in PD population, these validated scales/questionnaires used in PD were classified as “Recommended with caveats “with further validation in PD required.